joaosds/PITransf/README.md

 # Transformer in variational bases for electronic quantum states

 This repository contains all the scripts used to generate and analyze the data in the paper "Transformer in variational bases for electronic quantum states".
-Needs refactoring.
+Note: It needs some refactoring.

 Authors: João Augusto Sobral (University of Stuttgart), Michael Perle (University of Innsbruck) and Mathias S. Scheurer (University of Stuttgart).